Skip to content

 The flag of the United Kingdom of Great Britain and Northern Ireland, also known as the Union Jack, is an overlay of the flags of England, Scotland, and Northern Ireland

-Covering an area of about 243,000 square kilometers, approximately 69.55 million people live in the four countries of England, Scotland, Wales, and Northern Ireland, according to Statista.
-The official language is English, but many other languages are spoken, including Welsh, Scottish Gaelic, and Irish Gaelic.
+On an area of about 243,000 square kilometers, approximately 69.55 million people live today in the four countries of England, Scotland, Wales, and Northern Ireland, according to Statista.
+The official language is English, but many other languages are also spoken, including Welsh, Scottish Gaelic, and Irish Gaelic.
 As a sovereign state, the United Kingdom as a whole makes decisions on laws, foreign policy, and international treaties.
-Since the United Kingdom’s exit from the European Union on January 31, 2020, all four countries—England, Wales, Scotland, and Northern Ireland—are no longer EU members.
-The Republic of Ireland, however, which covers the larger part of the Irish island, remains an EU member.
+London is the capital of the United Kingdom, and English is the official language–although Welsh has gained increasing importance in recent years.

 This article is a machine translation of the original German version of TRAVELBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@travelbook.de.